 Yahoo, the media brand that so many consumers know, that includes Yahoo Finance, Yahoo Sports, Yahoo News, and other verticals, is not going away.

-Oath is simply the name Verizon has chosen for the media division that will house 20 Verizon-owned media brands, including Yahoo’s sites, AOL (including TechCrunch and Engadget), and Huffington Post.
+Oath is simply the name Verizon has chosen for its media division that will house 20 Verizon-owned media brands, including Yahoo Finance, Yahoo Sports, Yahoo News, AOL, TechCrunch, Engadget, and Huffington Post.

-Think of Oath like Vox Media (the name of the media company that owns Vox.com, Curbed, Racked, and SB Nation) or Gizmodo Media (the company, formerly Gawker Media, that owns Gizmodo, Deadspin, and Jezebel).
+Think of Oath like Vox Media (the company that owns Vox.com, Curbed, Racked, and SB Nation) or Gizmodo Media (the company, formerly called Gawker Media, that owns Gizmodo, Deadspin, and Jezebel).
 It’s a “house of brands” strategy.

 As for why Verizon chose the name Oath (rather than simply calling the media division something like, say, Verizon Media), the company is not commenting.